Using HyperQueue and local disk to process many small files efficiently

 sbatch hq.sh

-1. After a couple of minutes, you should notice that a file sdf.tar.gz containing the output files has appeared in your working directory.
+4. After a short while, you should notice that a file sdf.tar.gz containing the output files has appeared in your working directory.
+How long did it take to convert all files?

-💡 Tip: If you want to monitor the progress of your HyperQueue jobs/tasks, just export the location of the HyperQueue server an use the hq commands (see the official documentation for details).
+💡 Tip: If you want to monitor the progress of your HyperQueue jobs/tasks, just set the location of the HyperQueue server and use the hq commands (see the official documentation for details).
+Note that the HQ job/task IDs are not the same as the Slurm job ID!

 module load hyperqueue